 A fashion store is nothing without great product photos.
 The more photos of each product, the better.
 Offer your customers to view each product from different angles and from up close.
 Details are really important when shopping online.

-Just like cheap-looking store-front design, low quality product photos can really damage your conversation rate.
+Just like cheap-looking store-front design, low-quality product photos can really damage your conversation rate.
 Again, you don’t need to conduct the most advanced photoshoot.
-Just make sure that all your photos are high resolution, with good lighting and simply attractive.
+Just make sure that all your photos are high resolution, with good lighting, and simply attractive.

-Another reason to have high quality photos, is to allow the customers to zoom in and take a closer look at the details.
+Another reason to have high-quality photos is to allow the customers to zoom in and take a closer look at the details.
 If the image is too blurry, the customers will be unsure about their purchase and the chance of them exiting the store without completing their order will be higher.

 PRO TIP: If you can offer videos - even better!
 Show your creations in action and give your customers a chance to visualize themselves actually wearing them.

-3rd party services
+Connect 3rd party services

 Even if you pick a platform that has most of the features you need, there are a few things you need to research and fully understand.